nwaywood/dotfiles/kinesis_advantage/cheat_sheet.md

 `Progm + F1`

 Lights will flash 4 times to indicate activated and 2 times to indicate deactivated

+## Remapping a key

+NOTE: For remapping of the thumb clusters, the default windows layout is used.

+`Source action > Destination key`

+Press the `Progm` key to exit remap mode.

 ## Creating a custom hotkey layout